-The scattering (Fig. 5e) and absorption coefficients (Fig. 5f) at both sites were above the average values (Table 2) presented by Pandolfi et al. (2014a) and Ealo et al. (2016) for REG episodes, due to the strong accumulation of pollutants which took place since 10th July onward for this particular REG episode.
-AOD (Fig. 5e) during REG was rather low when compared to
+The scattering (Fig. 5e) and absorption coefficients (Fig. 5f) at both sites were above the average values (Table 2) presented by Pandolfi et al. (2014a) and Ealo et al. (2016) for REG episodes, confirming the accumulation of pollutants since the 10th July onward.
+AOD (Fig. 5e) during REG was rather low when compared to the SDE period due to the absence of dust, with the exception of 16th July, when AOD increased simultaneously with the light dust outbreak and probably the influence of wildfire pollution plumes.